Who We Are

 Choe received a Master of Business Administration and a Master of Science in mechanical engineering from the University of Michigan.
 He earned his Bachelor of Science in mechanical engineering from Carnegie Mellon University.

-Imran Hayat is executive vice president and chief legal officer at BrandSafway.
+Imran Hayat is executive vice president, chief legal officer and chief compliance officer at BrandSafway.
 Hayat joined the company in July 2021.

 Before joining BrandSafway, Hayat most recently served as executive vice president, general counsel and chief strategy officer for CHC Helicopter Corporation.
 In this position, Hayat held global responsibility for many company functions.
 He was also an instrumental leader in attracting, developing, and retaining talent, and reinventing the company’s processes and procedures, while also maintaining the quality of operations, safety, regulatory compliance, and customer relationships.
 Prior to CHC, Hayat was in private practice with international and boutique law firms.